Nicouschulas/better-nothing-music-visualizer/README.md

 ## This repo is still under construction!
 Feel free to contribute!

 # Video demo (early version of the script)
+Here's a comparison between an early verizon of the script and Nothing's music visualizer.
+Click on the image below to open the YouTube video:
 [![Watch the video](https://img.youtube.com/vi/pQZAkEl7OqQ/0.jpg)](https://www.youtube.com/watch?v=pQZAkEl7OqQ)

 # Why does this exist?